-A brief history of the Silver Dollar Room
+The history of the Silver Dollar Room in Toronto

 "Try to come along Spadina Avenue, see that goddam Silver Dollar sign, hundreds of light bulbs in your face, and not be drawn in there."

-While it's best known for blues, over years the Silver Dollar also began hosting rock, bluegrass and even punk shows.
+While it was best known for blues, over the years the Silver Dollar also began hosting rock, bluegrass and even punk shows.
 Long-running indie showcase institution Elvis Monday took up residence there for a while, and garage rock bands like the Deadly Snakes played there regularly.

 Join the conversation Load comments